While we’re against steroid use here at TotalShape, we understand that some people require more drastic measures to up their testosterone.

 - The testosterone is then metabolized and begins to take effect.

-Below are some of the potential benefits of testosterone cypionate injections; they’re basically the same as the benefits of having normal to high testosterone:
+The National Library of Medicine mentions six benefits of testosterone cypionate injections, which are the same as the benefits of having normal to high testosterone:

 - Higher sex drive: Low sex drive (low libido) is usually a result of low T-levels — something testosterone cypionate therapy can fix .